kayvoncoffey/ClosedLoop/README.md

 Closed Loop AP Project

+Checkout the `output/` folder for a full write up of the model and simulation results!

 The goal of this project is to build a closed-loop AP (artificial pancreas) controller to automatically manage diabetes treatment.
 The controller should be wholly self-contained (full closed loop, no patient input), robust and patient-specific (parameters tunable to handle inter-patient and intra-patient variability), safe (avoid hypoglycemia), and effective (increase TiR).

 In particular, this project aims to